ivaano/NsxLibraryManager/README.md

   - `VersionUrl`: Url to download the version file.
   - `Regions`: List of regions to download.
   - `ProdKeys`: Path to your prod.keys file, if this value is not set, program will look in the same folder as the executable, or you can put them in `$HOME/.switch/prod.keys`.
-- Alternative to creating the file manually run the application once and it will create the file with default values.
+- Alternative to creating the file manually, run the application once and it will create a default config file you can use the the browser to edit it.

 > [!WARNING]
-> Be sure that the paths you put on `appsettings.json` exists the application doesn't create the paths if they don't exists, and if the paths are not correct an error will be throw if the path is unavailable.
+> Be sure that the paths you put on `config.json` are valid, the application doesn't create the paths if they don't exists.

 > [!NOTE]
 > Please use absolute paths, relative paths might not work because the function to build paths is a little wonky for example `~/Library` will not work as expected on linux, as the final result will be `/ApplicationPath/~/Library` instead of `/home/user/Library`